Afreximbank rolls out $3bln credit line to cut Africa's fuel imports

 These ventures could add around 1.3 million bpd of refining capacity.

-"The programme will galvanize efforts towards making the Gulf of Guinea a key refining hub," Afreximbank President Benedict Oramah said in a statement on Monday.
+"The programme will galvanise efforts towards making the Gulf of Guinea a key refining hub," Afreximbank president Benedict Oramah said in a statement on Monday, 28 April 2025.

 Afreximbank will issue or confirm letters of credit, discount trade instruments and provide advances to energy ministries, state fuel importers and private traders that buy from African refineries.